c-prout/c-prout/README.md

 # About Me
--Hello!
+- Hello!
 I'm Connor, a Computer Science graduate from Indiana University South Bend with a background in programming, databases, and systems concepts.
 Currently, I'm looking to improve my fundamentals in computing theory.
 I hope to continue to add future projects here and keep things interesting, as the years progress.

 - Currently brushing up on Node.js!